 It is better to send away a potential client than to do an inferior job.
 You will be GLAD you did!

 Who solves the same problems or helps people achieve the same purpose that you do but perhaps in a slightly different way, with a slightly different solution or in a different location, or with a slightly different skill set?

 These may or may not be your competitors but if they are, stop thinking competition and start thinking collaboration!

-- Bed and breakfasts, restaurants, hotels or other forms of entertainment with a different niche market
+- Businesses with a different niche market

 - A business offering the same thing in a different location.